whopperprinting/LayerLapse/README.md

 - Optional camera delay to reduce vibration blur from printer movements
 - Compatible with DSLR/mirrorless cameras (2.5mm shutter trigger jack)
 - Plug-and-play simplicity — just power it, mount the sensor and magnet, and go
+- Fully customizable firmware — tweak timing, behavior, and logic to fit your setup
+- Breakout GPIO pin for expansion — add a servo, LED, infrared, or other mods
 - Open-source firmware (hardware is proprietary)
-- DIY-friendly guide for makers
+- DIY-friendly guide included for building your own version with off-the-shelf parts

 ---

-## 🔧 Uploading Firmware
+## 🔧 Uploading Firmware (Only needed if you're customizing — LayerLapse is shipped preloaded and ready to use)

 Steps:
 1. Copy the code from `firmware/LayerLapse_firmware.txt`